 - Clean working surfaces as frequently as possible with the correct anti-bacterial solutions, especially in areas with a high general use.

 - Refrain from using other peoples’ telephones and ensure that you clean your own phone(s) frequently.

-- Unless absolutely necessary, avoid group gatherings.
+- Unless absolutely necessary, avoid all group gatherings.

 How we have adapted our service in light of the COVID-19 pandemic

-- Hand sanitiser is issued to all care workers for use before and after each care episode in addition to enhanced hand washing procedures
+- Hand sanitiser is issued to all care workers for use before and after each care episode in addition to enhanced hand washing procedures.

 We are also continuing to provide our carers with COVID-19 specific training, covering the following topics: